-N is the number of ways of tensor (with graph, we consider its number of ways is 2 because we can represent a graph in a form of matrix). a is the size of the densest region.
+N is the number of ways of tensor (with graph, we consider its number of ways is 2 because we can represent a graph in a form of matrix). n and x are the size of data (tensor, graph) and the size of the densest subregion (subgraph, subtensor) respectively.